CaliStyle/trailpack-proxy-generics/README.md

 The Shipping Provider handles shipping rates from a location to a destination from different shipping providers eg. Shipstation, USPS, FedEx, UPS

 #### ShippingGenericService.getRate
+Gets a single carrier rate.

 #### ShippingGenericService.getRates
+Gets all carrier rates

 #### Creating a Shipping Provider Generic